reema-alsaeed/online-library-php/README.md

 # Online Library Website

-This is a university team project developed using PHP and MySQL.
+This project developed using PHP and MySQL.
 The project represents a simple online library system that allows users to browse books by categories and manage book records.

 ## Features